 My recommendation: If you want a general protein supplement that will help improve your health and not break the bank (and are not lactose intolerant), pick a whey protein concentrate that is at least 80% protein.
 True Nutrition makes a solid whey concentrate.
 If you want a pure, rapidly absorbed whey for post workout that’s easy on the stomach and you are not as concerned about other health benefits and price, try an isolate, or hydrolyzed whey isolate.
-My pick here is Dymatize Iso-100.
+My pick here is Dymatize Iso-100 (affiliate link).

 Hope this helps you find the right type of whey for you and your goals.

 And if your goal is the get lean and strong, check out BuiltLean’s 12-Week Body Transformation Program.